AdityaCheruvu/DriveMon/README.md

 # DriveMon
-A simple system monitor software.
+A simple system monitor software for linux.